Welcome to Money Metagame!

 - Reviewing Our 2016 Expenses

 Need even more?
 Be sure to SUBSCRIBE and be the first to know about new posts and tools to help optimize your finances.
+If you want to take it one step further, be sure to check out the different ways you can Support Money Metagame.

 From a young age, optimization and efficiency have always been at the front of my mind, and anything from homework to video games was often broken down as far as possible to find the optimal strategy for completion.
 While the amount of time spent finding the optimal strategy didn’t always pay off, I really enjoyed the process of diving into a complex problem and trying to fully understanding the mechanics behind it.
 I was able to put this interest in problem solving to good use throughout college which led to accepting a job offer to work as a Software Developer in a big tech company right after graduation.